AyaEMahmoud/LocalStorageiOS/README.md

 let savedArray = defaults.object(forKey: "Array") as?
 [String] ??
 [String]()
 ```

+However, with the **set(_ value: Any, for key: String)**, we cannot store everything.

+Despite that, it is fairly easy to create a small extension to support the store and retrieve operations for any Codable type.

+#### When to use it
+As the name implies, we should use UserDefaults to store the user’s preferences.
+We should use it to store small pieces of information (e.g. whether the user prefers light or dark mode, at what time they want to receive a daily reminder, whether they actually want to receive notifications, etc.).
+As a rule of thumb, if you have a Settings screen in your app, UserDefaults are a good fit.

 The following part is based on the *Beginning Core Data Course* By *raywenderlich.com*.
 All used photos are provided by the course.
 Course link:
 # How to store data on an iOS device using the core data framework.
 #### What is core data?

+Core Data is the Object-Relational Mapping (ORM) framework that comes with iOS.
+With this framework, we can leverage Xcode to create a cohesive data model for our application from an intuitive GUI.
+Under the hood, Core Data uses an SQLite database that is stored in the Library/Application Support folder.

 Core Data is an extremely powerful ***framework*** that abstracts much of the details of how and where the data is actually stored, allowing the developer to focus on what you need to save.

 You can use the framework to: